 25 Crucial Summer Home Maintenance Tasks and Tips

-- Your cooling system is going take a beating during the hot summer months.
+- Your cooling system will take a beating during the hot summer months.
 The best way to keep it in tip-top shape is to call a professional HVAC technician.
-They generally offer hvac system tune ups.
-There are some things you can do yourself, but a pro is the way to go.
+They generally offer HVAC system tune-ups.
+You can do some things yourself, but a pro is the way to go.

 - We recommend Chadwick Air for all your HVAC needs.

 - Change your filter.
-Not only do filters improve your indoor air quality, they prevent big problems with your system which could require replacement.
+Not only do filters improve indoor air quality, but they also prevent significant problems with your system, which could require replacement.
 Check our guide on how to pick the best filter.

-- This is also the perfect time to clear away any vegetation near your condensing unit.
-It needs the air space around it to functional properly.
+- This is also the perfect time to clear away vegetation near your condensing unit.
+It needs the air space around it to function correctly.